s1090263/ProgettoTiseniGiri/README.md

 In the end when users ask stats on a filtered list of tweets application does the following complex operations:
 <img src = UML%20Diagrams/Sequence%20diagrams/filtered%20stats%20request.JPG>

+# Authors
+This project was entirely made by Matteo Giri and Lorenzo Tiseni.
+Matteo Giri focused on the Model package (apart the class "Metadata"), the Controller package, the ExceptionHandler package and on some classes of the Utility package (Downloader, Parser, UrlSetter).
+Lorenzo Tiseni worked on the filter and stats packages, made the class "Metadata" and the other classes of the Utility package (Comparators and SingleKeyHashMap).
+The services classes were done by both of us, together with the custom exceptions and the JUnit tests.
+In the making of the project we always communicated with each other, we either worked at the same place or, when we couldn't see, in video call.
+Hence, even if some parts of the application were made by one of the two, we always asked for the revision and advices of the other.